Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > **Ja'Marr Chase, D'Andre Swift, Breece Hall, Travis Etienne Jr.**

 `One Liner`
-> Successfully or unsuccessfully explained to Carrie he could draft from his phone while out to dinner because the 12 spot is only on the clock 8 times intead of 17.
+> Successfully or unsuccessfully explained to Carrie he could draft from his phone during dinner because the 12 spot is only on the clock 8 times intead of 17.

 `Reasons for Hope`
 > A lot of players with a supposedly better outlook this year (Aiyuk coming off a strong end of the year, **Marquise Brown** on an offense that passes more, **Etienne** back and Urban Meyer gone)